Alalcomenaeus

 Alalcomenaeus is one of the most widespread and longest-surviving arthropod genera of the Early and Middle Cambrian.
-Known from over 300 specimens in the Burgess Shale and the Chengjiang biota. it is a member of the group Megacheira.
+Known from over 300 specimens in the Burgess Shale and the Chengjiang biota.
+It is a member of the family Leanchoiliidae in the group Megacheira.

 Morphology

 Alalcomenaeus had three median eyes; two stalked, more lateral eyes; a triflagellate great appendage; and two more head appendages posterior to that.
 Like its body appendages, these were biramous—their inner branch was spiny, segmented, flexible and leg-like, while the outer portion had a large surface area and resembled a flap.

 Alalcomenaeus reached about 6 cm in length, although many smaller specimens are known.
 Its head was covered with a shield, and its eleven body segments were also covered with an exoskeleton.
 Its body terminated with a paddle-like telson ("tail") which probably helped to propel the organism; this ended with long flat spikes in the plane of the tail fin.